castorini/pyserini/docs/conceptual-framework2.md

     print(f'{s[0]} {s[1]:.6f}')
 ```

-In a bit more detail, we iterate through all document vectors in the index, compute its dot product with the query vector, and append the results in `hits`.
+In a bit more detail, we iterate through all document vectors in the index, compute its dot product with the query vector, and append the results in `scores`.
-After going through the entire corpus in this manner, we sort all results and print out the top-10.
+After going through the entire corpus in this manner, we sort the results and print out the top-10.
 This sorting operation corresponds to top-_k_ retrieval.

-We'll see that the output is the same as search with `FaissSearcher` above.
+We can see that the output is the same as search with `FaissSearcher` above.
 This is exactly as expected.

 ## Sparse Retrieval Models